-1.1 Once the Technical Body (TB) has approved the finalized draft received from the Working Group (WG) Convenor (prepared in accordance Internal Regulations – Part 3) (see Process – Drafting of European Standards), the Technical Body Secretary sends it to CCMC for processing in two electronic formats, an agreed revisable WORD file and a non-revisable PDF file, together with the completed 'Transmission Notice'.
+1.1 Once the Technical Body (TB) has approved the finalized draft received from the Working Group (WG) Convenor (prepared in accordance with CEN/CENELEC Internal Regulations – Part 3) (see Process – Drafting of European Standards), the Technical Body Secretary sends it to CCMC (firstname.lastname@example.org) for processing in two electronic formats, an agreed revisable WORD file and a non-revisable PDF file, together with the completed 'Transmission Notice'.
 AFNOR-CEF, BSI and DKE are automatically notified thereof.
 The delivery of the Enquiry draft to CCMC shall be done by the target date (stage code 30.99) indicated in the initial NWI proposal or adjusted WI plan (e.g. in case a tolerance has been requested, the plan will be adjusted with the new target dates).

-1.3 Within five weeks, CCMC allocates a reference number, edits the text and makes it available though the FTP-server to all the National Committees (NC) in order to trigger the 8-week period of preparation prior to National Enquiry.
-At the same time, CCMC sends the document via E-trans to AFNOR, BSI and DKE for the Translation procedure of the remaining two official CENELEC language versions.
+1.4 Within 5 weeks, CCMC allocates a reference number, edits the text and makes it available though the FTP-server to all the National Committees (NC) in order to trigger the 8-week period of preparation prior to National Enquiry.
+At the same time, CCMC sends the document via E-trans to AFNOR-CEF, BSI and DKE for the Translation procedure of the remaining two official CENELEC language versions.
 During these 8 weeks any NC can request an extension of up to 4 weeks of the Enquiry ballot (by default the Enquiry is 12 weeks long).
-According to the Translation Procedure AFNOR, DKE and (when relevant) BSI can request extensions to the default 8 weeks translation period.
+According to the Translation Procedure AFNOR-CEF, DKE and (when relevant) BSI can request extensions to the default 8 weeks translation period.

-1.4 At the same time CCMC sends harmonized drafts requiring assessment to the relevant New Approach Consultant(s).
+1.5 At the same time CCMC sends harmonized drafts requiring assessment to the relevant HAS Consultant(s).

-1.5 The relevant New Approach Consultant(s) provide(s) the assessment of the draft within 28 days to CCMC.
+1.6 The relevant HAS Consultant(s) provide(s) the assessment of the draft within 28 days (4 weeks) to CCMC.

-1.7 Immediately after expiry of the time period, CCMC dispatches the draft EN (prEN) in the available language versions (together with the assessment(s) of the New Approach Consultant(s), where appropriate) to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the Technical Body Chair and Secretary.
+1.8 Immediately after expiry of the time period, CCMC dispatches the draft EN (prEN) in the available language versions (together with the assessment(s) of the HAS Consultant(s), where appropriate) to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the Technical Body Chair and Secretary.
 This is done on a weekly basis.

 CCMC ensures that a corresponding ballot is open on the CENELEC electronic voting system.
 Late incoming translations to CCMC are circulated at the next available opportunity.